Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/System Installation.md

 fdisk /dev/sda
 ```

-Partition the device following the structure shown in [[Environment#Disk Partitions|Environment > Disk Partitions]].
+Partition the device following the structure shown in [[Operating Systems/Arch Linux/Contents/Environment#Disk Partitions|Environment > Disk Partitions]].
 If you have different needs, you can see more examples in the [Arch Linux Wiki](https://wiki.archlinux.org/title/Partitioning#Example_layouts) and [d3sox](https://arch.d3sox.me/installation/partitioning-formatting#size-recommendations)'s guide.
 After saving the changes made by `fdisk`, create the filesystems.

 ```bash
 mkfs.fat -F32 -n EFI /dev/sda1 # Create a FAT32 filesystem in `/dev/sda1` labeled "EFI"